Oscar and Friends: Synopsis

 The show is about a 7-year-old boy named Oscar, who, with his imaginary friends, goes from adventure to adventure.
-In this fantasy life of his, Bugsy, a bright green, bug-eyed mischievous coward, and Doris, a daring, eccentric girl and Oscar's confidante, are there to rescue him in danger and lend a hand.
+In this fantasy life of his, Bugsy, a bright green, bug-eyed mischievous coward, and Doris, a daring, eccentric pig girl and Oscar's confidante, are there to rescue him in danger and lend a hand.

 Production

 Cameron Chittock decided to start making his own television programs after years of working for the TV3 Network in New Zealand.
 He came up with the basic concept for a show about a young boy who was bored on his own at home.
-When his two imaginary friends appear, they take the boy off on an adventure into an fantasy world.
+When his two imaginary friends appear, they take the boy off on an adventure into a fantasy world.
 Initially, the idea was conceptualized as a live action show using Chittock's background in puppetry and SFX to create the imaginary characters and fantastic settings.
 However, monetary issues became apparent as a series based on this approach became budgeted.
 Chittock realised it was simply not financially viable to produce the TV show in this manner.
 He then began to experiment with stop frame animation and saw the possibilities of using this medium to produce the action-adventure series.
 He turned to his friend, and award winning animation director, Euan Frizzell at Gnome Productions for support.
 They jointly applied for funding and were successful in gaining the finance required from NZ On Air in New Zealand to produce the show.
 Executive producer Shaun Bell brought Southern Star Sales on board to distribute the series, and invest into the production which allowed the 13 × 7 minutes episodes to grow into 26 × 5 minutes episodes, which the distributor believed would better meet international format requirements.